patrickpycheung/account/README.md

 ### Controller layer

 The endpoints are hosted by the controller AccountController.
 It listens for API calls.
-When one is receivd, it triggers the corresponding method to handle the request.
+When one is received, it triggers the corresponding method to handle the request.

 It will then perform field validation (for GET request on request params and URL params) and bean validation (for PUT/POST request on request body which will be translated a a java object).